 Falsterbo and Skanör, the Swedish Riviera

-Falsterbo and neighbouring Skanör are among Sweden’s best-kept secrets.
+Falsterbo and neighboring Skanör are among Sweden’s best-kept secrets.
 Falsterbo remains largely unknown to outsiders, everyone just heads to Malmo on their quest to check Sweden on their list when visiting Copenhagen in Denmark.
 The beach is simple, clean like Swedish design.
 High dunes, and, in certain places, shady pine and beech woods, keep the rest of the world at bay, while a ban on jet skis and motorboats (in the interests of marine life) helps to preserve the post-picnic nap.
 We saw a few families picnicking and kids frolicking in the Baltic waters.
 The harbor is dotted with boats of different sizes.
 The sand is fine, which spreads almost continuously across the fish tail-shaped peninsula, with a nearby lighthouse and a windmill that begs to be explored.

 The miles of broad white sand beaches are dotted with tiny pastel-painted beach huts, holdovers from the days when changing clothes in public was a punishable offense.
 The small cabanas are beautifully painted in all sorts of colors.
 The sand is white and extremely fine and the water is crystal clear!!
 So it’s well worth the trouble of packing your swimming towel and lying back on the sand on a sunny summer’s day, and going in for swim!
 And if you crave some faster activities than sunbathing you can rent bikes and roll down the hills to the beautiful and quaint town.
 You can also sign up for paddle boarding, kite surfing, paddle yoga, and surfing classes at Badhytten.